Ohio State University Extension logo

 Frequently Asked Questions

-Is Ohio State University Extension legitimate?
+What services does Ohio State University Extension offer?

 Quick Facts